SakoDroid/telego/README.md

 #### **Special channels**

-In telego you can register special channels.
+In Telego you can register special channels.
 Special channels are channels for a specific update type.
-Meaning this channels will be updated when the specified update type is received from api server, giving the developers a lot more felxibility.
+Meaning this channels will be updated when the specified update type is received from api server, giving the developers a lot more flexibility.
 To use special channels you need to call `RegisterChannel(chatId string, mediaType string)` method of the **advanced bot** (so for using this method, first you should call `AdvancedMode()` method of the bot).
 This method is fully documented in the source code but we will describe it here too.
 This method takes two arguments :
 1. chatId : This is a string representing a certain chat which this channel will be dedicated to.
 This argument can be chat identification of a chat or username of a channel or supergroup.
 You can pass an empty string for this argument.
 2. mediaType : This argument specifies an update type which the channel will be dedicated to.
 For example if you pass "message", the returned channel will only be updated when an update containing message field [for a specified chat] is received.
 You can pass an empty string for this argument.